Business and Technical DevOps Benefits for Your Project

 What is DevOps technology in practice?

-DevOps engineer must:
+DevOps engineers must:

 help to release software and deliver it to the end-user as quickly as possible.
 The task is extremely important because today market leaders update their cloud services several thousand times a day, and new features are instantly available to users.